 - Hard-paste or “true” porcelain is the most common type.
 It contains an added mineral to the kaolin, usually feldspar or mica.
-It’s fired at very high temperatures (2345℉ or 1285℃) Cone 10 and yields sturdier objects.
+True” porcelain is fired at very high temperatures (2345℉ or 1285℃) Cone 10 and yields sturdier objects.

 - Soft-paste porcelain is the least common type.
-It was invented by Europeans, who fired at lower temperatures (about 2167℉ or 1186℃) Cone 5.
-It’s considered as weak porcelain.
+Europeans invented it and fired it at lower temperatures (about 2167℉ or 1186℃) Cone 5.
+Soft-paste porcelain is considered weak porcelain.
 It doesn’t need a fixed mineral to be created.
 Kaolin is mixed with bone ash, quartz, glass, and soapstone to yield this type, with ball clay often added into the mix.

 In this article, we discussed the four major types of clays: Earthenware, Stoneware, Ball clay, and Porcelain.
-All of these have different firing temperatures, colors, textures, and uses, even if they are essentially composed of similar clay minerals and mineral impurities.
+All of these clays have different firing temperatures, colors, textures, and uses, even if the clays are essentially composed of similar mineral impurities.

 Picking the right clay is perhaps the first step to making pottery.
 It should depend on your needs.
 Beginners should always start with Earthenware or Stoneware.
 Advanced potters can use all clay types and even mix them to adjust the plasticity.
 If you have the correct skills, you can use any clay to make your masterpiece.